Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 7. Select the Conditions tab.

-8. Under the Conditions section, from the Identity Provider drop-down list, select the Identity Provider created in the previous section (refer to the Creating an Identity Provider in SecureW2 section).
+8. Under the Conditions section, from the Provider drop-down list, select the Identity Provider used for authentication during certificate issuance.

-9. From the Identity drop-down list, select any one of the following options:
+9. From the Identity drop-down list, select any one of the following options as per requirement:

 1. Username